DanieleOttaviano/XPMP_experiments/README.txt

 #####################################################################

-This directory can be used to replicate the experiments on xpmp shown in the paper: ""
+This repository can be used to replicate the experiments on xpmp shown in the paper: "" The repository is meant to be a subdirectory of the project: " "

 The list of the supported benchmarks that can be executed in simulation is in the text file:
 #cat ./input_exp/bench_list.txt